 - Can I set up multiple VPN connections within the same DXP package?

-Yes, at an additional cost.
+It is not currently possible to run multiple VPN connections to the same DXP project.
 However, each environment (Integration, Preproduction, and Production) can be connected to the same VPN connection (virtual network gateway).